 Side Trip to Silver Ridge East

-Shortly, we walked south on a faint trail and soon reached the international crop line.
-We took a break and marveled at the fallen obelisk of monument 70.
-Then I tried repositioning it, but it was heavy!
+We walked south on a faint trail and soon reached the international crop line.
+Then we took a break and marveled at the fallen obelisk of monument 70.
+I didn’t know how heavy it was until I tried repositioning it!

 Soon, we hiked west through the broad clearing and went farther south on the US side and up the ridgeline.
 Through the heavy mists, we soon reached Peak 6434, aka Silver Ridge East.